Sphereserver/Source/README.md

 [Automatic builds](http://nightly.prerelease.sphere.torfo.org/)

 ## Building
-Project files can be build with CMake for both Linux (GCC) and Windows (MSVC and MinGW), old project files are still present in the source for now.
+Project files can be build with CMake for both Linux (GCC) and Windows (MSVC and MinGW).
+Even using 64bit OS, Sphere must be compiled/executed in 32bit mode to work properly (included project files already compile it in 32bit mode by default).

 ### Windows
 #### Visual Studio